braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/lytics.md

 In Lytics, navigate to the **Authorization** dashboard within the **Data** console in the navigation bar.
 Select **Create New Authorization** and search for and select **Custom Integrations**.

-Select the preferrred type of SFTP authorization based on your business and security requirements.
-The folllowing authorization types are supported for importing files into Lytics via SFTP:
+Select the preferred type of SFTP authorization based on your business and security requirements.
+The following authorization types are supported for importing files into Lytics via SFTP:

 - Client SFTP Server Authorization
 - Client SFTP Server Authorization with PGP Private Key